visgl/deck.gl/docs/api-reference/view.md

   - `Controller` class (not instance): initiates the provided controller with default options.
   - `Object`: controller options.
 This will be merged with the default controller options.
     + `controller.type`: the controller class
-    + For other options, consult the documentation of each Controller class.
+    + For other options, consult the documentation of [Controller](/docs/api-reference/controller.md).

 Default `null`.